NingMa-AI/AS-MAML/README.md

 `python main.py`

-To test the trained model, please run the following:
+To test the trained model, please run the following code with specified model path:

 `python test.py`